Alexandra Bernhardt

 Alexandra Bernhardt (born 1974 in Bavaria, Germany) is a German philosopher, poet, writer, translator, editor and publisher with Slovenian and Austrian roots living in Austria.

 Life and work

-Alexandra Bernhardt read philosophy, comparative literature studies, classical philology (ancient Greek) and oriental studies in Munich and Vienna.
+Alexandra Bernhardt read philosophy, comparative literature studies, classical philology (ancient Greek) and oriental studies at LMU Munich and the University of Vienna.
 In 2007, she graduated from the class of Peter Kampits with the University of Vienna.
 Her master thesis dealt with the teleological concept of the philosophical term "person".